Austinobravo/stylexui-extension/README.md

 Dive in and discover how StyleXui can help bring your projects to life!

+This extension was created by Austine Ebogu as an intellisense to seamlessly stylexui development.

 ## Features

 ●	Responsive Design: Built with mobile-first principles, StyleXui ensures your projects look great on all devices.